Lnvictor/garbage_destroyer/README.md

     pip install -r requirements.txt
 ```

+## Running as a Scheduled job
-Then you need create a config file called **config.ini** in project root, in order to add some required settings to run the application:
+You need create a config file called **config.ini** in project root, in order to add some required settings to run the application:

 - Config sections:
     -  Scheduler: Config for scheduling the applcation running times, for example: